Ramses (spacecraft): Don Quijote

-The second CubeSat, being developed by a consortium led by Emxys (Spain), will attempt landing on Apophis.
+The second selected CubeSat, Don Quijote (not to be confused with Don Quijote, an undeveloped concept for asteroid mission), being developed by a consortium led by Emxys (Spain), will attempt landing on Apophis.
 Its main task will be to provide high resolution imagery of the asteroid's surface from a distance of just a few kilometres.
-If the landing is successful, the CubeSat will also measure the asteroid's seismic activity during its exceptionally close flyby of Earth.
+If the landing is successful, Don Quijote will also measure the asteroid's seismic activity and magnetic interactions during its exceptionally close flyby of Earth.
 Emxys previously contributed to the GRASS gravimeter on Hera's Juventas CubeSat.